★ free shipping worldwide on orders $200+ ★

 Your Cart is Empty

-Is your white gold jewelry slowly fading to a yellowing shine?
+Is your white gold jewelry turning yellow or losing that cool white shine?

 If you’re wondering why your white gold wedding band or the prongs of your engagement ring are turning yellow, keep reading for the longform answer.

+And here’s where things get interesting.
+Gold in its purest form is never white.
 Pure gold is always yellow.
-In fact, white gold does not exist in nature.
+In fact, white gold doesn’t exist in nature.
 There’s no such thing as pure white gold.

 If gold is yellow, then how is white gold made?

 Jewelers refer to gold in its pure form as 24 karat gold.
 Pure gold is too soft to be used in jewelry.
 That’s why it’s mixed with other metals that make it durable enough to be worn daily.
-These metals include copper, silver, nickel, palladium and zinc.
+These metals may include copper, silver, nickel, palladium and zinc.
 The addition of other metals changes the color of the gold.
+That's literally how white gold is made, and how you get different gold colors like yellow gold and rose gold.
+The final step is rhodium plating, which gives it that mirror bright shine.

 Does white gold use nickel?

 Back in the day, people used nickel to give white gold its shiny white metal look.
+It's cheap and very effective at making the gold look much whiter.
 However, many people (myself included!) are allergic to nickel and most quality jewelers won't use nickel anymore.
 Likewise, Gardens of the Sun does not use any nickel in any of our jewelry.

 At Gardens of the Sun, we used silver and zinc as the base alloy for our 18 karat white gold until late 2022.
-White gold based on zinc or silver still has a distinct golden glow.
+White gold based on zinc or silver still has a distinct golden glow, but it looks more pale and greenish.

 What color is white gold?

 Just like how there are many shades of white, white gold can have different colors.
-The color of white gold depends on the alloy, both which other metals it’s mixed with, and how many of these other metals are used.
+The color of white gold depends on the alloy, both which other metals it’s mixed with, and the ratio of these other metals are used.

 For white gold as well as yellow gold and rose gold, 14 karat gold tends to be less golden in color than 18 karat gold, since it has a lower gold content.